Have Questions?

 Serenity Care Inc is 41.2 miles from Leakesville, MS

-Serenity Care Inc has been providing addiction care and rehab services to people who live in the Leakesville, Mississippi area.
+Serenity Care Inc has been providing addiction care and rehab services to people who live in the Leakesville area.
 Today, Serenity Care Inc provides services like motivational interviewing, cognitive/behavior therapy, behavior modification, activity therapy, brief intervention approach, matrix model and others in line with its philosophy of following rehabilitation treatments that work best to help people achieve recovery.

 This drug and alcohol rehabilitation program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - inpatient drug abuse treatment, long term drug addiction treatment, short term addiction treatment programs, outpatient detox centers, outpatient counseling and others.